marcofugaro/css3polyfill/README.md

 It doesn't include other properties such as `box-shadow`, `border-radius` or `linear-gradient` as you usually shouldn't care about providing a fallback for minor graphical issues, if you want you can [provide css fallbacks yourself](https://css-tricks.com/css3-gradients/).

-If you use `flexbox` extensively and you want a fallback you can check out [flexie](https://github.com/doctyper/flexie), remember flexbox isn't supported in IE9 as well.
+If you use `flexbox` extensively and you want a fallback you can check out [flexie](https://github.com/doctyper/flexie) or [flexibility](https://github.com/10up/flexibility), remember flexbox isn't supported in IE9 as well.

 ##Usage